midnjerry/UnityDesignPatterns/README.md

 An InputController is used to assign buttons to specific commands.
 When pressed, an `Invoker` executes and records the command.
 These records are then use to replay gameplay.

+### Object Pool Pattern

+A `DroneObjectPool` class was created to implement Unity's `ObjectPool<T>`.
+Callback functions were added for the following ObjectPool events:

+* OnCreatedPooledItem
+* OnTakeFromPool
+* OnReturnedToPool
+* OnDestroyPoolObject

+The Pool was created for `Drone` entities that attack the player then self-destruct after a few seconds.
+Clicking a button generates multiple Drones and you can see entities get returned to ObjectPool and also destroyed.

 ## Useful Links
 * [Book GitHub Repo](https://github.com/PacktPublishing/Game-Development-Patterns-with-Unity-2021-Second-Edition)
 * [C# Naming Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)